pamindera/sky-challenge/README.md

   docker run -p 8080:8080 sky
 ```

+There is also a github pipeline that will run quality tools and build the image on push to main (for demonstration purposes)

 ## Database Migration
 Database migrations are handled using Flyway.
 For the dev env, migrations are automatically applied at application startup.